 The Weather Channel: Another weather app.

-AccuWeather: Another weather app that help you better plan your day.
+AccuWeather: Another weather app that helps you better plan your day.

 All-In-One Travel Apps